-My College Connections meeting reminded me of the University's incredible influence - both around the world and in my own life.
-I enjoyed taking a trip down memory lane and learning about the wonderful opportunities available to today's students."
+My College Connections meeting reminded me of the University's incredible influence—both around the world and in my own life.
+I enjoyed taking a trip down memory lane and learning about the wonderful opportunities available to today's students.”

-Job Title: Business Acquisition Manager at Google, Sydney, Australia
+Job Title: Business acquisition manager at Google, Sydney, Australia

-Campus Involvement: Women's Varsity Swim Team, Ozone House, Peace Neighborhood Center, Psychology Research Assistant
+Campus Involvement: Women's Varsity Swim Team, Ozone House, Peace Neighborhood Center, Psychology research assistant

 George Dong (’09 English)

-"LSA at the University of Michigan led me to the mountains of New England to explore its culture, literature, and history; LSA ushered me into the congressional hearings and Smithsonian museums in Washington D.C. where I saw the fusion of politics and culture; LSA assisted me to compose and deliver the student graduation speech in front of thousands of parents and students at my commencement; LSA encouraged me to teach in the inner-city of Chicago to provide hope and optimism in a place long suffered from drugs and violence; LSA propelled me to start a non-profit to address educational inequality in the villages of rural China.
-LSA has shaped the way I think, speak, act, and live, and it will continue to do so for the rest of my life."
+“LSA at the University of Michigan led me to the mountains of New England to explore its culture, literature, and history; LSA ushered me into the congressional hearings and Smithsonian Museum in Washington D.C. where I saw the fusion of politics and culture; LSA assisted me to compose and deliver the student graduation speech in front of thousands of parents and students at my commencement; LSA encouraged me to teach in the inner-city of Chicago to provide hope and optimism in a place long suffered from drugs and violence; LSA propelled me to start a nonprofit to address educational inequality in the villages of rural China.
+LSA has shaped the way I think, speak, act, and live, and it will continue to do so for the rest of my life.”

-Job Title: Founder, Education in Sight and Manager, Alumni Career Resources, Teach for America
+Job Title: Founder, Education in Sight; and manager, alumni career resources, Teach for America